cfaife/wit-calculator/README.md

  * Java 8 or superior;
  * Maven;
  * Docker;
+ * Logging, Logback and MDC

 ## Usage

 ### Running RabbitMQ in Docker container

  First, is need an instance of RabbitMQ running on your `localhost`.
-For run with Docker using the below command:
+Run with Docker using the below command:

     docker run -d --rm --name my-queues -p 15672:15672 -p 5672:5672 rabbitmq:3-management